Coal Creek Watershed and Riparian Enhancement Project

 Objectives:

-The proposed treatment area is located at the upstream portion of the Coal Creek Drainage, where the infestation of Russian olive and tamarisk begins.
+The proposed treatment area is located in the Coal Creek Drainage, where the infestation of russian olive and tamarisk begins.
 By focusing on this area, the project aims to prevent the further spread of these invasive species downstream, thereby protecting native species throughout the watershed.
 The specific objectives of the treatment plan are: Remove 100% of Russian olive and tamarisk: Eradicate these invasive species from the treatment area to prevent them from further degrading the ecosystem and threatening native vegetation.
 Increase cottonwood tree presence by 25%: Promote the growth of native cottonwood trees, which are essential for maintaining healthy riparian habitats and providing suitable conditions for local wildlife.
-Increase native grasses and forbs by 10%: Enhance the presence of native grasses and forbs, which are vital for soil stability, biodiversity, and providing habitat for wildlife.
+Increase watershed health for the Cedar Valley, this project is part of a series of projects that are targeted in the Coal Creek/Cedar Valley Watershed.
+Increase forage for wildlife in treated areas by a minimum of 10%.
+Increase mule deer usage of migration habitat and hold over time of migrating.
+This data can be determined through the Utah Division of Wildlife Resources Migration Initiative.
+Increase or maintain elk use on the private ground, while reducing the negative impacts to private landowners and their operations.
+Increase number of flowing plants by 10% and have flowering species by 10%.
 By achieving these goals, the project will help restore and protect the native ecosystem, contributing to improved biodiversity and the overall health of the Coal Creek watershed.
 The restoration efforts will also support the long-term sustainability of the area as a water source for the Cedar Valley.

 Project Location/Timing Justification (Why Here?
 Why Now?):